mikeshardmind/python-base2048/readme.md

 only within the scope it is used.

-- This was negligibly slower than the rust bindings in a naive benchmark on python3.11. comparing use on 3.10 + pypy vs the rust bindings on cpython 3.11 (no pypi wheel or sdist available), this with pypy was negligibly faster. further benchmarking will be required to make any conclusive statements.
+- This was negligibly slower than the rust bindings in a naive benchmark on python3.11. comparing use on 3.10 + pypy vs the rust bindings on cpython 3.11 (no pypi wheel, and the source distribution failed to build on pypi), this implementation with pypy was negligibly faster. further benchmarking will be required to make any conclusive statements.

 - Due to the nature of how this functions, and the ffi barrier when using a rust crate, you should perform benchmarking on data representative of your own use if this is a